 If you visit Iceland, one place you need to check out is the Perlan museum in Reykjavik.
-This museum allows guest to immerse themselves in the beautiful nature of Iceland, learning about everything from the ecosystem to wildlife.
-You even get to walk inside of an ice cave!
+This museum allows guests to immerse themselves in the beautiful nature of Iceland, learning about everything from the ecosystem to wildlife.
+You even get to walk inside an ice cave!

 8 Things to Experience at Perlan Museum in Reykjavik Iceland

 One of the first things you should do when you arrive at the Perlan Museum is to find out the time schedule for the Áróra Planetarium show.